MS Degree Requirements

 Writing your Thesis

-Information covering thesis preparation is contained in the publication Instructions for the Preparation and Submission of Doctoral Dissertations and Masters' Theses, provided by the Graduate Division.
+Information covering thesis preparation is contained in the publication Instructions for the Preparation and Submission of Doctoral Dissertations and Masters' Theses, provided by the Division of Graduate Education and Postdoctoral Affairs.

 Filing Deadlines

-The Graduate Division sets the dates by which a student must turn in a thesis each quarter, including filing between quarters (e.g., in Summer or during the Fall/Winter or Winter/Spring breaks).
+The Graduate Education and Postdoctoral Affairs (GEPA) sets the dates by which a student must turn in a thesis each quarter, including filing between quarters (e.g., in Summer or during the Fall/Winter or Winter/Spring breaks).

 Graduating between quarters (Winter break, Spring break, or Summer)